Connectome Smoothing via Low-rank Approximations

 To compute the estimator $\hat{P}$, the rank $d$ must be specified; there are various ways of dealing with dimension selection.
-In this paper, we explore an elbow selection method proposed in \citet{zhu2006automatic} and the universal singular value thresholding (USVT) method \citep{chatterjee2015matrix}.
-Section~\ref{section:dim_select} discusses details of these methods.
+In this paper, we explore an elbow selection method proposed in \cite{zhu2006automatic} and the universal singular value thresholding (USVT) method \cite{chatterjee2015matrix}.
+Appendix~\ref{app:dim_select} discusses details of these methods.

-Moreover, since the adjacency matrices are hollow, with zeros along the diagonal, there is a missing data problem that leads to inaccuracies if $\hat{P}$ is computed based only on $\bar{A}$.
-To compensate for this issue, we use an iterative method developed in \citet{scheinerman2010modeling}.
-Section~\ref{section:diag_aug} discusses details of the iterative method.
+Moreover, when the adjacency matrices are hollow, with zeros along the diagonal, there is a missing data problem that leads to inaccuracies if $\hat{P}$ is computed based only on $\bar{A}$.
+To compensate for this issue, we use an iterative method developed in \cite{scheinerman2010modeling}.
+Appendix~\ref{app:diag_aug} discusses details of the iterative method.

-Algorithm~\ref{algo:basic} gives the steps involved to compute the low-rank estimate $\hat{P}$.
-The bottom panels of Fig.~\ref{fig:SBM_example} demonstrate the two estimators $\hat{P}$ and $\bar{A}$ for the stochastic blockmodel given by Panel (a).
-The estimates are based on a sample of size $M=3$ and in this instance visual inspection demonstrates that $\hat{P}$ performs much better than $\bar{A}$.
-As in the succeeding sections, this procedure will frequently yield improvements in estimation as compared to using the sample mean $\bar{A}$.
-While this is not surprising for random dot product graphs, where we are able to show theoretical results to this effect, we also see this effect for connectome data and more general independent edge graphs.
-In the following sections, this estimator is explored in the context of the stochastic blockmodel.